 About me

-—– NEWS: check out my two new books —–
+—– NEWS: check out my two books from 2023 —–

 - Structural priming in the grammatical network (2023), John Benjamins